Ahkonsu/wpproatoz-turn-off-wpmail/readme.txt

  ||      /    \)___)\
  | \____(      )___) )___
   \______(_______;;; __;;;

 === WPProAtoZ Email & IP Guardian ===
 Contributors: WPProAtoZ.com
-Tags: email, wp_mail, disable email, ip restriction, admin notice, development Requires at least: 6.0
+Tags: email, wp_mail, disable email, ip restriction, admin notice, development, cidr Requires at least: 6.0
 Tested up to: 6.7.2
-Stable tag: 1.9
+Stable tag: 1.9.1
 Requires PHP: 8.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 A lightweight plugin to toggle outgoing WordPress emails and restrict site access by IP, perfect for development and testing environments.

 == Description ==
 **WPProAtoZ Email & IP Guardian** is a lightweight plugin designed for developers and site administrators who need to manage outgoing emails and site access in WordPress.
-With a simple settings page under "Settings" > "Email Control", you can disable all emails sent via `wp_mail()` and restrict site access to specific IPs or IP ranges using `.htaccess`.
+With a simple settings page under "Settings" > "IP & Email Controls", you can disable all emails sent via `wp_mail()` and restrict site access to specific IPs or IP ranges using `.htaccess`.
 Ideal for development, staging, or testing environments, this plugin prevents unwanted emails and unauthorized access with minimal configuration.

 Key features:
 - Disable all outgoing emails with a single checkbox.